 2. Question: How can we communicate the need for policy change to help overcome barriers AAWiSTEM face?:

 Many of the participants of the discussion believed we need to increase the overall visibility of African-American women in STEM if we want to overcome barriers and make a change.
 We are a double minority.
 We can make a change by introducing social media, contacting policy makers, talking to our university administration and getting involved in science education policy.
-This sounds a bit up my alley.

 3. Question: How can we collaborate?: